stargate/stargate/apis/sgv2-quarkus-common/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its [website](https://quarkus.io/).

-We recommended that you install Quarkus CLI for the best development experience.
+We recommended that you install the Quarkus CLI for the best development experience.
 See [CLI Tooling](https://quarkus.io/guides/cli-tooling) for more information.

 Note that this project uses Java 17, please ensure that you have the target JDK installed on your system.